 White Knights Walk

 This trail is another loop track, which wraps gently through the forest to the base of the giant gums before climbing a small hill above.
-This track is only about 1 kilometre in length.
+This track is only about 1 km in length.
 However, it's possible to see the white colossuses early on in the track after about five minutes.

-Camping at Evercreech Forest Reserve
+Free Camping at Evercreech Forest Reserve

 Perhaps one of the best things to do in Evercreech Forest Reserve is to stay overnight at the free campground.